Lumbar spine nerve roots

 - Loss of bladder or bowel control — seek immediate medical attention

-For the majority of people who experience lower back pain symptoms, conservative treatments are an effective method of pain relief.
+For a large number of people who experience lower back pain symptoms, conservative treatments are an effective method of pain relief.
 Your doctor can recommend a series of appropriate nonsurgical treatments for your condition.

 Treatment for lumbar nerve compression